SDK stats in Azure Monitor Application Insights

 403 Forbidden Permission or mapping is incorrect.
 Correct role assignments or endpoint mapping.
 Confirm resource and connection string belong to the same environment.

 404 Not Found Connection string points to the wrong region or resource.
-Update the connection string to the correct resource and region.
+Update the connection string.

 405 Method Not Allowed The request method isn't permitted.
 Upgrade the SDK and confirm only supported methods are used.